btharshitha/OS-Jackfruit/README.md

 •	A short analysis of how the Linux scheduler treated the workloads

+--
-The goal : not to reimplement a scheduler but to use your runtime as an experimental platform and explain scheduling behavior using evidence.
+**The goal:-** not to reimplement a scheduler but to use your runtime as an experimental platform and explain scheduling behavior using evidence.

+--
 At least one experiment must compare:

 •	Two containers running CPU-bound work with different priorities, or